2026 Leadership Class at the NJFC Annual Meeting

 “Together, we are not just responding to what’s next, we are helping shape it,” said Jason Read, NJFC chair and director of store operations for Wawa.
 “We recognize that our future depends on up-and-coming leaders.”

-“The program is unique as it focuses on public policy, industry trends, and networking, targeting future leaders in food retail, wholesale, and manufacturing,” explained NJFC President Linda Doherty.
+“The program is unique as it focuses on public policy, industry trends and networking, targeting future leaders in food retail, wholesale and manufacturing,” explained NJFC President Linda Doherty.

-As part of the curriculum, participants meet with state legislators in Trenton, attend meetings with members of Congress in Washington D.C. and engage in networking with industry leaders.
+As part of the curriculum, participants meet with state legislators in Trenton, attend meetings with members of Congress in Washington, D.C., and engage in networking with industry leaders.

-“Through the program I gained a deeper understanding of the food council’s work and advocacy efforts,” Scaduto explained.
+“Through the program I gained a deeper understanding of the food council’s work and advocacy efforts,” Scaduto said.
 “The experiences it offers are invaluable, equipping participants with the skills and insights needed for leadership roles.”

 “Our Leadership Development Program continues to be an incredible opportunity to learn, grow, and connect with inspiring leaders,” Lipowski said.
 “This year, the applicant pool was filled with so many deserving individuals, making it an honor to be selected.”